 Military life is a challenge, but there's an app for that.
 We polled our staff and asked our readers what free apps make their military lives just a little bit easier.
-And while not all of these are created specifically military apps, what they do and how they help fits just right with the military lifestyle.
+And while not all of these are created specifically for the military, what they do and how they help fits just right with the military lifestyle.

 Sandboxx.
 For service members, Sandboxx can be a great way to connect with their unit buddies over a social media network built just for them.
 But for spouses, family members and friends, Sandboxx also provides an easy-to-use and inexpensive postal mail service.
 Use the app to take a photo and write a message, and Sandboxx will print and send to your service member wherever he or she is stationed a snail mail version of your note.
 That's the perfect combination of mobile tech and old-school style.
 Although the app is free, the mail service carries a fee.
 Available on iTunes and Google Play.